rajvipulraj401/React/React_notes/Hooks/1-useState/Advance useState/readme.md

 React determines whether to re-render components by comparing the references of old and new state variables.
 If the references are different, React knows that a state update has occurred and re-renders the component.

-However, React doesn't compare the internal values of objects or arrays; it only compares their references.
-If you mutate the existing object or array directly without creating a new reference, React won't detect the change in state, leading to inconsistencies in UI rendering.
+<u>However, React doesn't compare the internal values of objects or arrays; it only compares their references.
+If you mutate the existing object or array directly without creating a new reference, React won't detect the change in state, leading to inconsistencies in UI rendering.</u>

 ### Using the Spread Operator